Decision-making in light-trapped slime molds involves active mechanical processes: Discussion

 Contraction patterns in \textit{P.~polycephalum} are influenced by chemical pathways such as calcium signaling~\cite{kscheschinski_Calcium_2024} and blue light-induced mechanical changes to the actin cortex~\cite{chen_Network_2023, bauerle_Living_2020}.
 Blue light has also been shown to alter metabolism and cell differentiation~\cite{schreckenbach_Bluelight_1981}, potentially affecting broader physiological responses.
 In partially illuminated specimens, such combined effects may contribute to memory-like behavior, consistent with previous suggestions that morphological memory arises from localized softening within the network~\cite{kramar_Encoding_2021} and learning arising from biochemical pathways~\cite{eckert_Biochemically_2024}.
 However, our findings suggest that while mechanical changes may occur throughout the entire network during decision-making, local softening alone cannot account for the observed escape behavior.
-Instead, blue light likely acts as one of several inputs into a mechanical and biochemical feedback loop system that drives adaptive behavior.\\
+Instead, the network architecture itself appears to play a central integrative role by constraining the set of available contraction modes that govern transport.
+The relative amplitude and persistence of these modes are governed by environmental stimuli such as blue light~\cite{fleig_Emergence_2022}.
+Our analysis now reveals a change in relative amplitude of principal contraction modes following exploratory protrusions extending into the blue light.
+The continuous formation of exploration protrusion activated by specific contraction modes therefore seems to drive a selection among the contraction modes which favor the contraction mode with most efficient transport to prevail for the longest duration to form a sufficiently large protrusion for escape.
+The observed adaptive behavior is therefore a result of the dynamic interplay between network architecture, environmental stimulation, and contraction mode selection.

 All in all, our findings reveal how decision-making can emerge from physical dynamics in a non-neuronal, network-forming organism.
 By linking \textit{P.~polycephalum}’s behavioral transitions to internal contraction patterns and environmental constraints, we demonstrate that adaptive behavior can arise from the self-organization of internal flows rather than centralized computation.
 This perspective not only advances our understanding of decision-making in non-neuronal systems but also contributes to a broader reevaluation of what constitutes a decision in living matter.
 By grounding these processes in measurable mechanical principles, \textit{P.~polycephalum} becomes more than a biological curiosity, it offers a powerful model for rethinking the foundations of decision science, behavior, and cognition from the bottom up.\\